By Alisa Sawyer

 Right Side Up Recovery Center for Women and Children

-Despite wider acceptance of the disease model, and a growing understanding of the importance of treatment, alcoholism and addiction still carry heavy cultural stigmas.
+Despite the wider acceptance of the disease model, and a growing understanding of the importance of treatment, alcoholism, and addiction still carry heavy cultural stigmas.

 When somebody is trying to come to terms with their addiction, messages they have heard their whole lives run through their minds on repeat.
 Addicts and alcoholics are lazy.
 They don’t have any morals, willpower, or self-control.

 Even though anyone familiar with the facts about addiction and recovery will know these statements to be false, to the person caught in the cycle of addiction, they feel absolutely true.

 Now imagine the double stigma that mothers caught in the cycle of addiction face.
 Not only do they carry the cultural shame that comes with having an addiction, but they also have to carry the even heavier label of being “a bad mother.”

 Over and over, they hear some version of the following message playing in their minds: What kind of mother puts their children through this?
 If I loved my children, I would stop drinking and using drugs.
 I am a terrible person, and I’m a terrible mother.